Team-Jag/Do-or-die-fitness-tracker/README.md

 * [Anastasia Shmyglya](https://github.com/a-shmyg) : <ge19548@bristol.ac.uk>
 * [Oliver Skeates](https://github.com/OliSkeates) : <an19572@bristol.ac.uk>

+## PORTFOLIO
+In our portfolio we will analyse all aspects of the development of our product, from our we designed the system to how it was implemented.
+We will also discuss potential areas for future work, how our team worked remotely, and how successful we felt that our project was.
+Each of the subsections of our portfolio are defined below.

 ## 1. [System Design](Portfolio/SystemDesign.md)
 View our [system design document](Portfolio/SystemDesign.md) to see:
 * System architecture